deevdz/final-project/README.md

 ## Testing

 Testing for this project has been completed using both automated and manual methods.
 At the Code Insititute, we are encouraged to code using Test Driven Design methods.
 Automatic testing has never been my strong point, but testing itself is important.
+For this project I have created automated tests, carried out extensive manual testing and passed the site code through validators.

 ### Automated Testing